opulo-inc/docs/docs/feeders/4-mounting/mounting.md

    ![assembled spool arm](img/spool-assembled-2.jpg)
    ![assembled spool arm](img/spool-assembled-3.jpg)

-5. Use a 2.0mm hex wrench to unscrew the countersunk screw in the spool arm slot,
+5. Use a 2.0mm hex wrench to unscrew the countersunk screw in the spool slot.
    ![Unscrewing the Spool Arm mount screw](img/IMG_2146.JPG)

 6. Insert the spool arm upright, with the flat side of the arm facing the PCB.